 There is more to these pictures.
 Her dentures were made in such a way so as to enhance her overall physical condition.
 Construction of these dentures was done keeping in mind basic principles of anatomy and physiology.
-Dentures on the left do not meet anatomic and physiologic requirements that would allow a person to function “as if with her own teeth.”
+Her original dentures (on the left) did not meet anatomic and physiologic requirements that would allow a person to function “as if with her own teeth.”
 They do allow to chew, speak, and smile.
 Unfortunately, they are a heavy burden on her heart and her nervous system.
-The amount of time it took to make dentures on the right was about five times more than the ones on the left.
+The amount of time it took to make the dentures on the right was about five times more than the ones on the left.

 Attention to detail is extremely important because a small change can shift one’s body from health to disease.
 While people can get used to almost anything, it is far better to get used to an excellent result.
 Dentures on the left were a burden on this woman’s central nervous system.
 To her it became obvious after she put her new dentures in.
 Immediate improvements that she reported were: I feel calmer and I think I am in a better mood?!

 The next day the patient reported that she enjoyed a deeper, more restful sleep.
 Patient was seen several more times afterwards.
 The change was unmistakable.
 A “lighter” version of the same woman appeared.
 Her eyes were open.
 Mood was much improved.
 In addition to her improved smile and overall sense of well-being, it was important to verify objectively the physiological changes that took place.